caiquecsx/Android/README.md

 # Android Customized listview

-this is a simple listview simple, but more beaty than the standard
+this is a simple listview, but more beauty than the standard

 ![alt tag](https://github.com/caiquecsx/Android-ListView/blob/master/device-2016-04-13-140736.png?raw=true)